Home Lipidomics Research ER-stress

 ER stress, diabetes, and kidney disease

-The nephron’s work includes two steps: first, the glomerulus filters the blood producing ultrafiltrate, and then the tubule returns essential substances to the blood and removes waste.
-During blood filtering, most of the solutes, water, glucose, and amino acids are reabsorbed in proximal tubule cells (PTC).
+The functioning of the nephron involves two main steps.
+Firstly, the glomerulus filters the blood, resulting in the formation of ultrafiltrate.
+Subsequently, the tubule carries out the vital task of returning necessary substances back to the blood while removing waste products.
+In the process of blood filtration, the majority of solutes, water, glucose, and amino acids are reabsorbed within the cells of the proximal tubule (PTC).
 Some of these processes may be affected in case the kidney gets damaged during diabetes development; ER stress plays a crucial role in it.

 One of the ways kidney functional units can get damaged during diabetes is due to excessive accumulation of lipids leading to lipotoxicity which is one of main drivers of kidney disease progression.